-Dianna Cuatto is in her fourteenth season as the Artistic Director of Ballet Theatre of Maryland in the 2016/17 season.
-She has originally choreographed A Midsummer Night's Dream, The Legend of Sleepy Hollow, An American Southwest Carmen, Beauty and the Beast, Tango Dramatico, Scarlet Letter and Excalibur, among others.
+Dianna Cuatto is in her sixteenth season as the Artistic Director of Ballet Theatre of Maryland.
+She originally choreographed A Midsummer Night's Dream (returning to the stage in October 2018), The Legend of Sleepy Hollow, An American Southwest Carmen, Beauty and the Beast, Tango Dramatico, Scarlet Letter, and Excalibur, among others.
 Previously, she spent four seasons as the Ballet Mistress with the Richmond Ballet and taught ballet and jazz in their school of dance.
 She was also Artistic Director/Choreographer/School Director of the Sangre de Cristo Ballet Theatre in Colorado where many alumni went on to pursue professional careers in such companies as San Francisco Ballet, Colorado Ballet, Hubbard Street, San Diego Ballet, Ballet Nouveau and Richmond Ballet.
 Prior to that, Ms. Cuatto taught classical ballet at San Francisco Ballet, Ballet West, Sacramento Ballet, New Orleans Ballet Theatre and Oklahoma Ballet.
 In addition, she has taught at the University of Oklahoma, University of Utah, California State University at Sacramento, and at several high schools for the performing arts.

 Emily Brennan is originally from Chesapeake, VA.
 She began her ballet training at Virginia Ballet Theatre, where she also was a student teaching assistant to Patricia Sorrell.
 In high school, she continued her ballet training at Ballet Virginia International under Janina Michalski Bove and Suzanne Lownsbury Long.
 Her modern training was directed by Lydia Roberts Coco.
 After graduating high school, she performed with Nashville Ballet's second company.
 She participated in children’s community outreaches and led creative movement story-time performances.
-Emily joined the Ballet Theatre of Maryland in 2012 as an Apprentice, was promoted to a Demi-Soloist in 2013, and a Soloist in 2016.
-This is Emily's fourth year teaching for the Ballet Theatre of Maryland.
+Emily joined the Ballet Theatre of Maryland in 2012 as an Apprentice, was promoted to Demi-Soloist in 2013, Soloist in 2016, and Principal in 2017.
+This is Emily's fifth year teaching for the Ballet Theatre of Maryland.

-Ellie Calvert is a native of northern New Jersey.
+Elizabeth Calvert is a native of northern New Jersey.
 She began her training at the Branchville Dance Centre under Nancy Volpe, whom she later assisted with teaching.
-After high school, Ellie continued her dance studies at Point Park University in Pittsburgh, PA where she received a BA in dance performance with a concentration in ballet.
+After high school, Elizabeth continued her dance studies at Point Park University in Pittsburgh, PA where she received a BA in dance performance with a concentration in ballet.
 While at Point Park, she was able to further her training in ballet, classical and contemporary jazz, and modern.
-Upon graduating in December of 2015, she joined Ballet Theatre of Maryland as an Apprentice.
-This is her first season teaching in the school.
+Upon graduating in December of 2015, she joined Ballet Theatre of Maryland as an apprentice and was promoted to demi-soloist in 2018.
+This is her third season teaching in the school.

-Kaitlin Kimm was born and raised in Urbandale, Iowa where she trained in the Pre-Professional Program at Capital City Dance Center under the direction of Melissa and Emery Uyehara.
-In addition, Ms. Kimm has attended or been accepted into many prestigious summer dance programs including American Ballet Theatre, Boston Ballet and Joffrey Ballet.
-Kaitlin began her professional career with the Montgomery Ballet where she danced from 2013-2015.
+Kaitlin Alter was born and raised in Urbandale, Iowa where she trained in the Pre-Professional Program at Capital City Dance Center under the direction of Melissa and Emery Uyehara.
+Kaitlin began her professional career with the Montgomery Ballet in Montgomery, Alabama where she danced from 2013-2015.
 She had the pleasure of dancing a variety of both classical and contemporary repertoire.
 Some of her favorite roles include: Nymph in The Sleeping Beauty, Gypsy in Don Quixote, as well as both Clara and The Sugar Plum Fairy in The Nutcracker.
-During her time in Montgomery, Ms. Kimm also enjoyed teaching on faculty for the Montgomery Ballet School, as well as the Centre for Performing Arts in Prattville, Alabama.
-Kaitlin enjoyed teaching Creative Movement through Advanced Ballet, Jazz Technique and all levels of Tap within the Montgomery Ballet School.
-This is Kaitlin's second season with Ballet Theatre of Maryland, and her first year on faculty with BTM.
-Ms. Kimm strives to attain a strong focus on classical ballet technique and discipline from her students, while at the same time cultivating artistry and individuality within each child to allow them to reach their full potential.
+During her time in Montgomery, she also enjoyed teaching on faculty for the Montgomery Ballet School, as well as the Centre for Performing Arts in Prattville, Alabama.
+Kaitlin enjoyed teaching creative movement through advanced ballet, jazz, and all levels of tap within the Montgomery Ballet School.
+This is Kaitlin's fourth season with Ballet Theatre of Maryland, and her third year on faculty with BTM.
+Kaitlin strives to attain a strong focus on classical ballet technique and discipline from her students, while at the same time cultivating artistry and individuality within each child to allow them to reach their full potential.
+In addition to ballet, she also has a passion for tap dancing and enjoys instructing all levels of tap within the school.
 She is looking forward to a wonderful year on the BTM faculty!

 Sarah Macdonald is originally from Portland, Oregon, where she trained at Portland Festival Ballet and the School of Oregon Ballet Theatre.
 After high school, Sarah studied at the University of North Carolina School of the Arts and Ballet Austin.
-Sarah joined the Ballet Theatre of Maryland in 2013 and is currently an apprentice with the company.
+Sarah joined the Ballet Theatre of Maryland in 2013 and is currently a demi-soloist with the company.